 The final step is all about verification and safety.
 Your electrician will test the charger to confirm it’s working correctly and delivering the right amount of power.
 They’ll also make sure the equipment itself is safe.
 Always use a charger that has been safety certified by a nationally recognized testing laboratory, such as UL, ETL, or CSA.
 These certifications mean the product has passed rigorous safety standards.
 Your electrician will ensure all connections are secure and the installation is fully compliant with the National Electrical Code.
 This final quality check guarantees your charger is not only functional but also completely safe for you and your family to use daily.

-Why Hire a Professional for Your EV Charger Installation?
+Why You Should Always Hire a Pro for Your EV Charger Installation

 While the DIY spirit is great for many home projects, installing an EV charger isn’t one of them.
 This isn’t like hanging a new light fixture or replacing an outlet.
 You’re installing a high-voltage piece of equipment that connects directly to your home’s electrical system and your expensive new vehicle.
 The margin for error is incredibly small, and getting it wrong can have serious consequences for your property and your safety.